Letter E is for erotomania, or is it?

 It turns out that erotomania is a real-life delusion under which the sufferer believes an admirer communicates love through signals and secret codes.

-An erotomaniac might interpret daily gestures of no significance as meaningful: He put a vase of flowers on his cubicle desk knowing I pass by all day on my way to the copy machine, therefore, those flowers are meant for me.
+An erotomaniac might interpret daily gestures of no significance as meaningful: He put a vase of flowers on his cubicle desk knowing I pass by on my way to the copy machine, so those flowers are meant for me.

 He or she might go as far as devise a code in which the varying degrees of raised or lowered window blinds hold special meaning.
 Often, sufferers are already diagnosed with schizophrenia.